Print

 • 1 teaspoon vanilla extract

-• sparkling sugar, optional
+• sparkling sugar, for garnish

 Instructions